ShitcoinBTC/ShitcoinBtc/README.md

 [![Build Status](https://travis-ci.org/syscoin/syscoin.svg?branch=master)](https://travis-ci.org/syscoin/syscoin)

-For an immediately usable, binary version of the Syscoin Core software, see https://syscoincore.org/en/download/.
+For an immediately usable, binary version of the Owleecoin Core software, see https://syscoincore.org/en/download/.

 Further information about Owlee Core is available in the [doc folder](/doc).